10 things to know about yourself as an INFJ woman

 7. INFJ women are not bound to be depressed or attract narcissistic personalities.

-Being an INFJ does not equal depression*.
+Being an INFJ does not equal depression.
 It does not equal attracting narcissistic persons.
 These are questions I've received many times.
 Are these possible for INFJ women?
 Of course.
 However, the INFJ personality type is not synonymous with these things.
-One thing I want to note about depression is that the MBTI® system was notdeveloped to indicate type preferences among those with mental health issues.
-In fact, the MBTI® assessment cannot accurately type the personality of a person who has depression or any other psychological diagnosis.
+One thing I want to note about depression is that the MBTI® system was not developed to indicate type preferences among those with mental health issues.
+In fact, the MBTI® assessment may not be able to accurately type the personality of a person who has depression or any other psychological diagnosis.
 It wasn't built for that purpose, and its usefulness breaks down under those conditions.
 This fundamental misunderstanding of the MBTI® system accounts for many mistypings.

 8. INFJ women aren't your "typical" woman.

 What is a typical woman anyway?
 I don't think she exists.
 As women with a rare personality type, though, we can find ourselves feeling different than many of the women we're around.
 We don't do what society or culture tells us we should do just because we're women.
 We may come across as caring and nurturing, but don't overlook that icy stare in our eyes when you ask us to sacrifice our integrity or go against something we see as deeply meaningful.
 We're emotional, but we can be quite logical, too.
 Do NOT underestimate us.

 9. INFJ women feel like a stranger in a strange land—both as an INFJ and as a woman.